-Consent is about having the freedom and capacity to choose (Consent: it's as simple as tea).
+Consent is about having the freedom and capacity to choose.
 Consent to sexual activity may be given to one sort of sexual activity but not another, e.g.to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
 Consent can be withdrawn at any time during sexual activity and each time activity occurs.
 Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice: